mystic-toad/tpg-utils/README.md

 ```

 # Disclaimer
-This script indexes files by scanning your filesystem, which means it will touch a potentially large number of files.
+`photofind.py` indexes files by scanning your filesystem, which means it will touch a potentially large number of files.
 It is designed to be read-only in its indexing behavior, but depending on your system configuration and permissions, there is a non-zero chance it could interact with files in unintended ways.

 Before running it, it's a good idea to:
 - Review the source code so you know exactly what it does